airbus-seclab/c-compiler-security/README.md

 **Disclaimer**:

-The flags selected and recommended here were chosen to *maximize* the number of warnings which could have a security benefit when enabled.
+The flags selected and recommended here were chosen to *maximize* the number of classes of detected errors which could have a security benefit when enabled.
 Code generation options (such as `-fstack-protector-strong`) can also have performance impacts.
 It is up to you to assess the impact on your code base and choose the right set of command line options.

 Comments are of course [welcome](https://github.com/airbus-seclab/c-compiler-security/issues).